 In the end, the goal is to keep clients as independent as possible, for as long as possible.
-The degree of help provided is in keeping with an individual’s abilities.

 Our next blog will tackle the issue of when is the right time for an individual to consider SupportiveLiving for housing…

-Written by Vishal Chityal, Director, SupportiveLiving.ca
+Written by Vishal Chityal, CEO, President and Founder, SupportiveLiving.ca